eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 	(except the first function) cannot be recognized by other *GNU Octave* scripts.

+For a function-specific script:
++ The name of the function must match its file name.
++ The name of the function must match the name of the function used in a function call.
+	- E.g., to call function *foo* in a script, the function specified in the file named *foo.m* must be named *foo*.

 Experimentally/Empirically demonstrated in the execution of the
 	*Make* target *torture*.
 See: [link to sandbox/gnu-octave](../sandbox/gnu-octave).

+### Concepts Experimentally/Empirically Demonstrated, But Unrecorded

+Concepts that are experimentally/empirically demonstrated, but not
+	stored in the repository as commented code fragments:
++ Mismatch between the name of the specified function and the filename of the function-specific script is not allowed.
++ Mismatch between function name used in a function call and the name of the specified function (in the function-specific script) is not allowed.

 ##	Miscellaneous